What is the MACRA Quality Payment Program?

 How is Azalea Health prepared to assist me with MACRA?

-Azalea EHR is a certified EHR and is continuously committed to meeting the certification requirements.
-We can guarantee we will obtain 2015 Stage 3 certification status by 2018 in addition to any other necessary development required for our providers to participate in the MACRA program.
+Azalea EHR is a currently a fully certified EHR for the 2014 Edition Criteria and has already achieved modular certification under the 2015 Edition criteria.
+We are continuously committed to meeting the certification requirements, and our company guarantees that we will obtain 2015 Stage 3 certification status by 2018 in addition to any other necessary development required for our providers to participate in the MACRA program.